alxfed/alxfed.github.io/index.md

 - Work itself;
 - Presentation of results and deliverables; reprocessing and reformatting of results if necessary.

-__Tools:__ I feel most comfortable using RStudio/R and SQLite (with an external 1T HD on USB 3.0) or remote databases for my everyday work or Python with libraries for ordinary computations but I can dive into the depth of LLVM and C too if it is necessary.
+__Tools:__ I feel most comfortable using Python/RStudio/R and SQLite (with an external 1T HD on USB 3.0) or Apache Spark (on databricks.com), and remote databases for my everyday work but I can dive into the depth of LLVM and C too if it is (absolutely) necessary.
 Also, there is nothing in the world a Ph.D. in Physics and Mathematics who started writing code in assembler on PDP-8 in 1978 and has been working with all sorts and kinds of experimental data (from medical and physics experiments to business and market/financial data) ever since can not learn in a month.
 I can prove it if necessary.<br>

 __Interests:__ I'm interested in Topological Data Analysis (TDA), Multivariate Scaling and Principle Component Analysis.
 I read and write texts and code about it in my spare time.
 The 'inverse problem' of (re)constructing decision forests from a trained NN is very interesting too, but it is still a bit of a desire rather than a real work that can be done in a straighforward way.
 <br><br><br>